yuntjs/git-collaboration/shin_justin/story.md

 The Prickly Polar Bear and the Noisy Luau

-"Hmph," Paul said.
+"Humph," Paul said.
 "That party is much too loud."

 Grumpily, he paced in his room, wishing the neighbors would quiet down.